deringur/OpticalTracking/README.md

 ## Summary

 With the entire setup completed, the final step was to complete the programming aspect of the project.
-After going through developer guide in [3D Slicer's documentation](https://slicer.readthedocs.io/en/latest/), I navigated to the Markups documentation and read through several important functions for my implementation [<ins>(important functions)</ins>](#Functions)
+After going through developer guide in [3D Slicer's documentation](https://slicer.readthedocs.io/en/latest/), I navigated to the Markups documentation and read through several important functions for my implementation [<ins>(jump to Important Functions)</ins>](#Functions).
+With these, I wrote a simple code to place markup points programatically through the Python console in Slicer [<ins>(jump to Code)</ins>](#Code).

 # Fourth Milestone: OptiTrack Camera Setup

 ## Summary